Fully Funded MFA Programs

 Benefits Offered: Tuition, Student free reduction, Merit Raises

-Purdue University's Creative Writing Program is a place where budding artists can work on their craft and seek the mentorship of internationally renowned faculty.
-Ultimately it is a program that is a destination for those that are interested in careers as writers, editors, teachers, non-profit administrators, arts administrators, and more.
-As a three-year program that is fully funded for all of its students, it features a 3.5 to 1 student-to-faculty ratio - one of the best ratios in the country.
-Coursework is completed in the first two years, and the third year is dedicated to working on the thesis.
-Students are required to teach one course per semester, and after the first year of the program, students have the opportunity to teach additional courses to receive payments beyond the normal base stipend (base stipend is $13,000 for ten months).
+Purdue Universitys Creative Writing Program is a place where budding artists can work on their craft and seek the mentorship of internationally renowned faculty.
+Ultimately it is a program that is a destination for those that are interested in careers as writers, editors, teachers, non profit administrators, arts administrators, and more.
+With a remarkable student faculty ratio of approximately 3.5 to 1 this three year program is fully funded and considered one of the best in the country.
+In the first two years students focus on completing their coursework while dedicating the third year to their thesis.
+Additionally students are obligated to teach one course per semester.
+After the first year they can opt to teach extra courses to earn supplemental payments beyond the standard base stipend of $13000 for 10 months.

 Louisiana State University